johnwheeler/flask-ask/README.rst

 Since Alexa responses are usually short phrases, you might find it convenient to put them in the same file.
 Flask-Ask has a `Jinja template loader <http://jinja.pocoo.org/docs/dev/api/#loaders>`_ that loads multiple templates from a single YAML file.
-For example, here's a template that supports the minimal voice interface above.
-Templates are stored in a file called `templates.yaml` located in the application root:
+For example, here's a template that supports the minimal voice interface
+above:

 .. code-block:: yaml

     hello: Hello, {{ firstname }}

+Templates are stored in a file called `templates.yaml` located in the application root.
 Checkout the `Tidepooler example <https://github.com/johnwheeler/flask-ask/tree/master/samples/tidepooler>`_ to see why it makes sense to extract speech out of the code and into templates as the number of spoken phrases grow.

 ☤ Documentation
 ===============